Purposeful Leadership Summit

 A Korn Ferry study found that companies that focused their employees on the organization’s purpose, posted compounded annual growth rates of 9.85% compared to a 2.4% for the whole S&P 500 Consumer Sector.

 Creating a truly purposeful organisation requires determination and courage by leaders – and time.
-It takes a special kind of leader to put the interest of stakeholders before profit.
-And to create sustainable businesses, leaders need to reconsider how they are engaging their employees, customers, suppliers, partners and the communities they operate in.
+It takes a special kind of leader to put the interest of employees before other stakeholders.
+And to create sustainable businesses, leaders need to reconsider how they are engaging their employees to lead change successfully.

 Susie Bayes, Brand Partnerships Director